-An important difference, however, is that most of the major editing and finishing systems available lacks support for ProRes encoding for Windows.
-This means Windows users can read a ProRes encoded file, but cannot export one.
+An important difference, however, is that some of the major editing and finishing systems available lacks support for ProRes encoding for Windows.
+This means Windows users can read a ProRes encoded file, but in some cases cannot export one.
 For this reason, many post-production facilites have abandoned ProRes and implemented a full DNxHR workflow.

-There are systems that Apple fully supports such as Nuke and Scratch, but DNxHR is accessible universally.
+There are systems that Apple fully supports such as the Adobe programs, Nuke and Scratch, but DNxHR is accessible universally.